KikoLa663/EzBoost/docs/paper-ezboost-topic.md

 1. Place `EzBoost.jar` in your server’s `plugins/` folder.
 2. Start the server to generate `config.yml`, `messages.yml`, and `data.yml`.
+3. Use `/ezboost create` to open the admin GUI and create boosts.
-3. Configure boosts, cooldowns, costs, and GUI slots in `plugins/EzBoost/boosts.yml`, `gui.yml`, and related config files.
+4. Configure boosts, cooldowns, costs, and GUI slots in `plugins/EzBoost/boosts.yml`, `gui.yml`, and related config files.
-4. Use `/boost` to open the GUI or `/boost <boostKey>` for instant activation.
+5. Use `/boost` to open the GUI or `/boost <boostKey>` for instant activation.
-5. Use `/ezboost give <player> <boostKey> [amount]` to give boost tokens.
+6. Use `/ezboost give <player> <boostKey> [amount]` to give boost tokens.
 Players redeem tokens by right-clicking them.
-6. Grant per-boost permissions (like `ezboost.boost.speed`) to control access.
+7. Grant per-boost permissions (like `ezboost.boost.speed`) to control access.

 ---